 Site-Based Teams — In the site- or issue-based team model, each service site has a group of volunteers, characterized by cascading student leadership.
 This structure allows for the site team leader (or student site coordinator) to continuously train student project coordinators and other volunteers, crafting a scaffolded system of support and transitioning of leadership.
 This team can be made up of Bonners, campus student leaders, or any students willing to serve at the site.
 Based on this model for community engagement, any student can become a leader at their service site over time.

-“Students as Colleagues” — Students Leading and Facilitating Faculty Engagement: This concept, supported by research and scholarship (Battistoni & Longo, 2011) is that students can and should be considered as colleagues to faculty.
+“Students as Colleagues” — Students can and should be considered as colleagues to faculty, helping to lead and facilitate faculty engagement.
+This concept is supported by research and scholarship (Battistoni & Longo, 2011).
 In fact, many campuses have developed sustained programs by which students play a leadership and facilitator role in the classroom and in the planning and implementation of community engagement linked with coursework.
 Students work on logistics, orientations, reflection, and other roles.

 For instance, Engaged Learning Facilitators (ELFs) at St. Mary’s College of California are paired with faculty for this role.
 Bonner student leaders at Allegheny Colleges developed the ACES Fellowship as another example — and will be in leadership roles to guide the implementation of a course-based civic graduation requirement.